 The aim, he said, was to create a fast-paced game with opportunities for steals.
 Incarnate Word's players followed through, with 10 steals to three for St. Pius.
 Incarnate Word made 41.9 percent of its shots and St. Pius made 28.9 percent.

-Grace Fortmann, one of two seniors on Incarnate Word, said the team was extra motivated following a defeat in the semifinals last year.
-The win this year “showed all the hard work we put in every single day,” she said.
-“We want to hang another banner in the gym, that’s what it’s all about.”
+Grace Fortmann, one of two seniors for Incarnate Word, said the team was extra motivated following a defeat in the semifinals last year.
+The win this year "showed all the hard work we put in every single day," she said.
+"We want to hang another banner in the gym, that's what it's all about."

 She appreciates how much she's learned at Incarnate Word and having "one of the greatest coaches I ever had," Johnson said with emotion.
 "I'm going to miss Incarnate so much."

 Rolfes acknowledged the significance of the school's record number of state titles, though he wasn't aware of it until the previous day, saying, "Our goal is to win a state championship every year."